Honda Logo: Reception

 The Logo received a negative review from What Car?, who criticised its ride, handling, and build quality.
 The RAC found the Logo to be well equipped, but noted that it was already out of date compared to other supermini-class cars by the time it went on sale in the UK.
 Parker's Car Guides found the interior to be "cheap and nasty" and criticised the noise, vibration, and harshness, but noted the "good forward visibility".

 Japanese and German reviewers also criticized the car for being outdated and of an anodyne design.

 Safety

 Euro NCAP crash tested a left-hand-drive three-door Logo in 2000, giving it three-out-of-five stars for adult occupant safety, with an overall score of 17 (six in the frontal impact test and 11 in the side impact test).
-It received two-out-of-four starts in Euro NCAP's pedestrian impact test, with a score of 14.
+It received two-out-of-four stars in Euro NCAP's pedestrian impact test, with a score of 14.